silexphp/Silex/doc/cookbook/symfony_controller.rst

 	    return new \MyProject\ControllerResolver($app);
 	});

 And that's all.
-You only have to make all your controller's class extend ``ControllerAbstract``.
+You only have to make all your controller's class extend ``AbstractController``.